-The mid-third millennium BC saw the appearance and adoption of novel forms of material culture and social practices from mainland Europe.
+The mid-3rd millennium BC saw the appearance and adoption of novel forms of material culture and social practices from mainland Europe.
 Among these new objects and practices, it is the distinctive Beaker pottery, with its sinuous or carinated profiles and often highly decorated exteriors, which has become synonymous with this period of prehistory.
-The overall typology of Beaker pottery in Britain is summarized by Needham (2005; 2012) and the Beaker People Project (Parker Pearson et al 2019, 173-176).
+The overall typology of Beaker pottery in Britain is summarised by Needham (2005; 2012) and the Beaker People Project (Parker Pearson et al 2019, 173–176).

-The earliest Beaker vessels in Britain date from around the 25th century BC (see Parker Pearson et al 2019, 426-428 for a recent overview of Beaker dates).
+The earliest Beaker vessels in Britain date from around the 25th century BC (see Parker Pearson et al 2019, 426–428 for a recent overview of Beaker dates).
 In broad terms early Beakers comprise low-carinated or sinuous forms (Needham 2005; Parker Pearson et al 2019, 16–18).
 In Scotland these are typically decorated all over with horizontal cord impressions and show close affinities with Continental Beaker vessels.
-Alongside these are other examples decorated with all-over herringbone motifs, which have affinities with Dutch-style Beakers (eg at Newmill, Perthshire: Watkins and Shepherd 1978-1980), as well as examples employing comb impressed or incised motifs and undecorated vessels.
+Alongside these are other examples decorated with all-over herringbone motifs, which have affinities with Dutch-style Beakers (eg at Newmill, Perthshire: Watkins and Shepherd 1980), as well as examples employing comb impressed or incised motifs and undecorated vessels.
 During this initial ‘pioneering’ phase (Needham 2005, 41) Beakers and other novelties were relatively rare, occurring across a wide geographical area, suggestive of a diaspora-like arrival associated with small numbers of immigrants (Needham 2005, 182; Sheridan 2012c, 45).
 Recent aDNA analyses have identified several individuals from the Continent, highlighting the role of mobility in the initial dissemination of Beaker pottery and its associated novelties (see Parker Pearson et al 2019; Olalde et al 2018).
-Within Scotland this includes the young woman buried with a Low-Carinated Beaker at Sorisdale on Coll (Ritchie and Crawford 1977-1978), whose DNA profile is comparable to that of individuals buried in central Europe (Olalde et al 2018, fig 2).
+Within Scotland this includes the young woman buried with a Low-Carinated Beaker at Sorisdale on Coll (Ritchie and Crawford 1978), whose DNA profile is comparable to that of individuals buried in Central Europe (Olalde et al 2018, fig 2).
 Despite the wide geographical spread during this ‘pioneering phase’ the overall impact of these migrants and their associated material culture and practices appears to have been relatively minor (Needham 2005; see also Sheridan 2012c).

 There is a notable diversification in Beaker forms from around the 23rd century BC (Needham’s ‘fission horizon’), during which Beaker pottery and associated practices rapidly became the cultural norm, usurping earlier cultural practices (Needham 2005, 209).
 In Scotland, early Beakers are succeeded by ‘S’-Profile and Short-Necked Beakers.
 These broad groups can be further sub-divided into distinct groups as recently demonstrated for the northeast of Scotland (Curtis and Wilkin 2019).
 Among these distinct groups are Tall Short-Necked and Globular Short-Necked Beakers (Wilkin 2011, 27; Curtis and Wilkin 2019, Table 5.5).
 Short-Necked and ‘S’-Profile Beakers occur widely across Scotland and are typically associated with distinct modes of burial, which often exhibit strong gender-defined patterns (Shepherd 1989; 2012).
 Late Beakers in Scotland (from the 22nd century onwards) include Long-Necked and Cupped Necked examples (Curtis and Wilkin 2019).